 The Chug is a combination of the Chihuahua and the Pug and is an energetic, loving, and intelligent dog.
 There is usually a dash of stubbornness in the Chug, and it will require an experienced dog owner.
 They do best with older children and are laidback and don’t need a lot of exercise.
 The Chug does very well in apartments, sheds a fair bit, and is a friendly and loving dog.

 The Pug and the Beagle make up the Puggle, a stubborn, sweet, and friendly hybrid.
 They are loving dogs that enjoy cuddling and playing equally but don’t do well when left alone for long periods of time.
 The Puggle is smart and vocal (thanks to their Beagle heritage) and needs lots of patience and attention to keep it happy.

 The Labrador Retriever and the Poodle give us the Labradoodle, an intelligent, sweet, and loving family dog.
-They get along well with children of all ages, but they are excitable dogs and might do better with older kids.
+This cute mixed breed gets along well with children of all ages, but they are excitable dogs and might do better with older kids.
 However, there’s no aggression in these happy dogs.
 The Labradoodle is a friendly and social dog that needs lots of exercise to burn off any excess energy.

 The Poodle and the Bernese Mountain Dog make the Bernedoodle, a mixed breed that can come in a wide range of sizes, depending on what size of Poodle is used for breeding.
 Overall, these are playful and loving dogs that get along very well with children and other animals.
 The Bernedoodle is an intelligent and headstrong dog that does not do well when left alone for too long.